+Quickly cooked in olive oil and topped with onions, sauteed chicken livers are a surprising delicacy.
 Since they have a fairly mild flavor compared to other organs, they are a good choice for those who venture into eating offal for the first time.

 Ingredients

-You'll only need a few simple ingredients to make this chicken liver recipe.
+Here's a look at the ingredients needed to make this recipe.
 The exact measurements are listed in the recipe card below.
-Here's an overview of what you'll need:

 Instructions

 (1) Don't overcook it.
-When overcooked it becomes dry and bitter.
+When overcooked, it becomes dry and bitter.

 (2) Cook it in plenty of tasty fat such as olive oil, butter, or ghee.